Protect your family from pests. Find out how to prevent and treat your pest problems.

 Some common species of spiders that can be found entering your home are:

-Huntsman Spider – large flat bodied spider and is poisonous to humans but not fatal
+🎯 Huntsman Spider: Large flat-bodied spider that is poisonous to humans but not fatal.

-Red Back Spider – lives in and around the house; Very poisonous to humans, females bites very painfull can be fatal to children and the elderly.
+Red Back Spider: Lives in and around the house.
+Very poisonous to humans; female bites are very painful and can be fatal to children and the elderly.

-Funnel Web Spiders – a large black bulky spider and bites may be fatal to humans
+🎯 Funnel Web Spiders: A large, black, bulky spider; bites may be fatal to humans.

 Ants

-Green Ant – 5 – 6mm long.
-Black with metallic green head.
-Distinctive appearance and odour.
-Typicallly nests in small colonies under paths and among rockeries.
+🐛 Green Ant: 5–6mm long.
+Black with a metallic green head.
+Distinctive appearance and odor.
+Typically nests in small colonies under paths and among rockeries.
 Mostly associated with bushy areas.
-Feeds mainly on materials of vegetalble origin.
+Feeds mainly on materials of vegetable origin.
 Can inflict a painful sting.

-Coastal Brown Ant – About 1.5 – 2 mm long Light yellowish brown to darker brown.
-2 Raised nodes on pedicel, hind node more rounded.
-1 pair of small spines on hind part of thorax.
+🐛 Coastal Brown Ant: About 1.5–2 mm long.
+Light yellowish-brown to darker brown.
+Two raised nodes on pedicel, hind node more rounded.
+One pair of small spines on hind part of thorax.
 Often located within building structures, in crevices in brickwork, in cavity walls, and behind skirtings and architraves.
 Sometimes nests around paths and rockeries.
-Prefers materials of animal origin, including dead insects, meat particles, fats and grease.
+Prefers materials of animal origin, including dead insects, meat particles, fats, and grease.

 Most ants come inside your home looking for food.
 They are attracted by sweet and sticky substances.
-Ant proof you home by making food unavailable:
+Ant-proof your home by making food unavailable:

 While a wide range of do-it-yourself products are available for ants, many times effective control requires a professional pest control service to gain control and prevent recurrence.